emaliemcmahon/cogscifi2023/quizzes/jan6.md

 # Memory: Squire (2009)

-1. What resulted in patient H.M.'s lesions?
+1. What resulted in patient H.M.’s lesion that caused his severe memory impairment?
 - [ ] A bicycle accident
 - [ ] Neurosurgery for psychosis
 - [ ] Neurosurgery for epilepsy